qemu/seabios/docs/Memory_Model.md

 implemented.

-This section outlines the five different x86 CPU execution and memory access models that SeaBIOS supports.
+This section outlines the five different x86 CPU execution and memory access models that AyeBIOS supports.

 16bit real mode
 ---------------